-The RTT-ELC provides California with an opportunity to build upon the extensive early learning efforts that state and local communities have undertaken to date.
-The RTT-ELC Implementation Web page has information regarding next steps in the enactment of the RTT-ELC grant award process.
+The RTT-ELC provided California with an opportunity to build upon the extensive early learning efforts that state and local communities have undertaken to date.
+The RTT-ELC Implementation Web page has information regarding the enactment of the RTT-ELC grant award process.

 California's RTT-ELC Legislative Reports

-The RTT-ELC Legislative Reports for California provide an update on federal RTT-ELC grant activities, the progress that has been made to date, and the work going forward.
+The RTT-ELC Legislative Reports for California provide an update on federal RTT-ELC grant activities, the progress that has been made, and the work going forward.